bretthoskins/IntroToSoftwareEngineeringProjects/README.md

-# IntroToSoftwareEngineeringProjects
+# First Project from Intro to Software Engineering Techniques
-Projects from my time in Intro to Software Engineering Techniques
+From my projects during my time in Intro to Software Engineering Techniques